The Basics of Vulnerability Management

 3. Assess

 At this point, you should establish a risk baseline as a reference.
-It will indicate which risks need to be eliminated based on asset classification and type of vulnerability threat.
+It will indicate which risks need to be eliminated based on risk ratings on asset classification and type of vulnerability threat.

 4. Remediate